MarsTwix/Black-Box-of-Death/README.md

 </p>

 ## Status
-*Be aware this plugin is still in development, so expect some issues and bugs.*
+*Be aware this plugin is still in development, so expect some changes and issues.*

 ## Download
  - https://github.com/MarsTwix/Fog-Box